-Click a tab, immediately below, for detailed information on becoming an "extra" in this spring's Turandot.
+Click a tab, immediately below, for detailed information on becoming an "extra" in this fall's Elektra.

 If you are interested in participating in becoming an extra and can attend the audition, contact me.
 That’s all it takes!
-One phone call (or an e-mail) and you could be a part of the Michigan Opera Theatre’s 2013-2014 Season!
-Please consider auditioning if you are available.
+One phone call (or an e-mail) and you could be on stage at the Detroit Opera House!

-Please contact me to let me know you can attend the audition.
-Over the coming weeks, I will compile a list of those interested in each show.
-That list will be given to the director and assistant director when they arrive.
+Please contact Elizabeth Anderson (email@example.com) to let us know you can attend the audition.
+Over the coming weeks, we will compile a list of those interested in each show.
+That list will be given to the director and assistant director prior to the audition.
 All you need to do is show up to the audition.

 At the audition the director will explain the extra roles as they apply to the opera and choose those potential individuals they feel would fit the role (and the costume) the best.

 In addition to an unforgettable experience, extras receive free parking, 2 complimentary tickets to a performance, 2 passes for guests to attend the final dress rehearsal and a one-time $60 stipend.

 Be advised that you must to be available for ALL rehearsals and performances.
 When you contact us, please let us know of any conflicts you may have with the staging rehearsals.